nsrlhn/GuitarTabs/README.md

 # GuitarTabs

-My guitar tabs in html format using a JavaScript [library](http://jtab.tardate.com).
+This repository is for guitar tabs that I can play.
+I arrange html page for each song, using a ready-to-use JavaScript [library](http://jtab.tardate.com).
+I may publish a website in future...